batanoffs/crops-info/README.md

 - Register and login as a user
 - Browse crops in the catalog page
-- Create and edit/update crop information
+- Create and edit crops
-- Add and manage crops to favorites
+- Add and manage items to the favorites
-- View crop detailed information
+- Check each crop details in the Details Page

 ## 🔧 Installation